Close Menu

 – Study author Michael Varnum of Arizona State University said today during a press briefing at the AAAS meeting.

-Besides probing the media, the researchers also asked more than 500 people to enquire how they considered that they and others would react if astronomers would find traces of life elsewhere in the universe.
+Besides probing the media, the researchers also asked more than 500 people to inquire how they considered that they and others would react if astronomers found traces of life elsewhere in the universe.
 It turned out that an overwhelming majority of people were more enthusiastic than scared, and they also believed that they themselves would be more positive than humanity at large.

 “The reports were consistently positive.
 So if media reports reflect the reactions of the public, it seems that we should take the news quite well.”